 Is your backpack’s sole purpose to get your gear from one hostel to the next?
 Or will you take it hiking and on overnight camping trips?
 Think about all of the ways you plan to use your backpack and make sure the model you choose is suitable for each use.

-9. The Comfort Factor with the Best Backpack
+9. The Comfort Factor with the Best Travel Backpack

 Perhaps the most important factor of all — is your backpack comfortable?
 This means the shoulder, chest, and waist straps fit perfectly.
 It rests just right against your lower back.
 You don’t feel like you’re going to fall over when it’s full of gear and you put it on.
 A full backpack will never feel weightless, but it shouldn’t feel like torture, either.

-Last, but not least, check out some reviews of the best backpacks.
+Last, but not least, check out some reviews of the best travel backpack.
 We love reading the reviews on Zappos (free shipping!) and Amazon.
 And remember, if you by online from Zappos you can always return for free.